imantse/WARP-GUIDES/webpack/webpack-guide.md

-# WEBPACK HOWTO
+# WEBPACK GUIDE

-This is a quick and unedited guide how to set up [webpack](https://webpack.github.io) build system in the moment you drop [gulp](http://gulpjs.com).
+This is a quick, on demand and yet unedited guide how to set up [webpack](https://webpack.github.io) build system (in the moment you drop [gulp](http://gulpjs.com)) for the new potential collegues @WARP.

-Firstly it assumes plain SCSS, JavaScript ES5.
-Then drops in loaders/plugins for CSS and Javascript ES6/ES2015 (PostCSS, Babel, ESLint a.o.).
+Firstly it uses simple SCSS, plain JavaScript ES5.
+Then drops in loaders/plugins for CSS and Javascript ES6/ES2015 (PostCSS + plugins, Babel, ESLint a.o.).
 Finally it adds React.js in the mix.

 webpack 1.13.x-1.14.x assumed.

-Put together by @kroko for the new collegues that see webpack for the first time ;)
+Put together by @kroko for the new collegues that see webpack for the first time.

-Please
+While doing first edits I realised that also notes should be made for some basic npm stuff as the reality is - there are people who haven't used any bulding tools or even npm before (which isn't bad thing if you haven't coded JavaScript and/or do backend (PHP/ROR/...) stuff only).
+So this assumes absolute entry level knowledge in terms of packing code.

 * clone it
 * read it